zzhangjii/learning-library/workshops/auto-scale-adwc/Auto_Scale_ADW_Demo_Setup.md

 - user.tablespace.temp=TEMP
 ![](./images/ords4.png)
 ![](./images/ords5.png)
-#### 6. Configure and start ORDS in stand-alone mode.
+#### 6. Run the below command ORDS in stand-alone mode.
 You'll be prompted for the SYS username and SYS password.kindly use the DBaaS Admin password as set above.
+- cd /home/oracle/ords
 - java -Dconfig.dir=/home/oracle/ords -jar ords.war install simple –preserveParamFile
 ![](./images/ords6.png)
+#### 7. Kindly exit the session by using ctrl C and start ords by running below command
+- ./home/oracle/scripts/start_ords.sh

-#### 7. Browse below URL to check whether ORDS is up and running.
+#### 8. Browse below URL to check whether ORDS is up and running.
 - **http://DbaaS Instance IP address:8080/ords**
-#### 8. Use below credentials to login.
+#### 9. Use below credentials to login.
 - **Workspace: INTERNAL, Username: ADMIN ,Password: BEstrO0ng_#11**
+- The application will ask to change the password kindly choose the password as BEstrO0ng_#22
 #### if the ADMIN password does not work reset password using below step
 ![](./images/ords7.png)
-#### 9. Change your working directory to the apex directory where you unzipped the installation software.
+#### 10. Change your working directory to the apex directory where you unzipped the installation software.
 Login to sqlPlus   and run @apxchpwd.
 For more information refer below Url.[Oracle Community](https://community.oracle.com/thread/2332882?start=0&tstart=0)
-#### 10. Click sign In.
+#### 11. Click sign In.
 ![](./images/ords8.png)

 ### ADWC Scaling Demo Installation

 #### 1. Login to Dbaas Instance through Putty.
 - Login as opc user.
 - Change user to oracle  and got to oracle home directory as below screen shot
 #### 2. Set Environment variable in
+- Get Dbaas unique name by running below command
+  * cd  /opt/oracle/dcs/commonstore/wallets/tde
+  * ls -ltr
+  * Copy the file name and assign ORACLE_UNQNAME in below command
 - vi ~/.bash_profile
-- export ORACLE_UNQNAME=DemoDB_iad1cz (Dbaas unique name/you can check unique name at **cd 	/opt/oracle/dcs/commonstore/wallets/tde**)
+- export ORACLE_UNQNAME=**Dbaas Unique Name**
 - After editing the bash_profile press esc and typing wq to save.
 - source ~/.bash_profile
 ![](./images/demo1.png)